claraladitan/Projects/README.md

 - Cleaning & Formatting: I converted the target variable to a factor and ensured that all predictors were correctly formatted.
 I also made sure that no feature was directly “leaking” information about the target.

 2. Model Building
-I built several models to compare performance:
+I built several models to compare performance

 - Logistic Regression (GLM): A basic model that gives a probability of being at risk.
 - Decision Tree: A simple, interpretable model that splits data based on feature values.